sebbekarlsson/LWPCMS/README.md

 > Most people would probably compare it with Wordpress.

 > LWPCMS is currently in the alpha stage, work-in-progress.
-> A demo will be out once it reaches the beta stage; alhough, you are free to use it right now or why not contribute to the project?
+> Since LWPCMS is in the alpha stage, there is no reason to use this project
+> professionally at this point.

 > ##### LWPCMS will bring you:
 > * Management of content.